-First impressions count, so pay attention to the exterior of your property.
+When considering bungalow renovation ideas, remember that first impressions count; so, pay attention to the exterior of your property.
 This might involve a simple coat of paint to refresh the front of your bungalow, or it could mean investing in more structural work to tackle any problems that could be an issue in the future, such as damp and mould.
 Forking out for a new roof might seem like an annoyance at the time, but if it needs doing, acting early will save you a lot of hassle in a few years time.

 Additionally, don't forget to make the most of your garden.
-As mentioned, bungalows tend to have large gardens in relation to the size of the property, so make it a focal feature.
+In many instances, landscaping and gardening form part of a bungalow renovation, considering how many of them come attached with spacious gardens.
+Thus, make it a focal feature.
 Add modern decking or a patio area to get the most from your outdoor space, and if you're feeling adventurous, add herb and vegetable gardens to allow for a more sustainable and self-sufficient lifestyle.

 The kitchen is worth investing in, as for many, it's the most important room in the house.
 So, if you're going to update any one room, choose this one!
 Keep it bright and welcoming by maximising natural light and creating an open plan layout if possible (get ready to knock down some walls!).
 It's also important to decide on a particular style.
 Do you want a modern kitchen, or a country style kitchen?
 Mixing different design elements can result in a mismatched mess, so ideally work with a kitchen designer to get it just right.

 Dated, patterned carpets have no place in a modern bungalow.
 Of course, if you prefer carpets to floorboards or tiles, there are plenty of luxurious options to choose from that look great in a modern home.
 However, if you're selling your bungalow, remember that hardwood floors are often viewed as a selling point.